markusahlstrand/cloudworker-proxy/README.md

 ### Origin

-Passed the request to the origin for the cdn.
+Passes the request to the origin for the cdn.
 This is typically used as a catch all handler to pass all requests that the worker shouldn't handle to origin.

 As this wouldn't work when running locall it's possible to specify another host name that will be used for debugging locally.